 Instructions

-- Place a dishtowel on top of the bowl and let the mixture sit for around 15 minutes.
+- Cover the bowl with a clean dish towel and let the batter rest for about 15 minutes.

-- Heat a little bit of oil or butter in a medium-sized frying pan.
-Once hot, add one ladle of pancake batter to the pan and lightly tilt/rock the pan around so that the batter distributes evenly in the pan and doesn’t get too thick in the middle.
+- Heat a little oil or butter in a medium-sized frying pan over medium heat.
+Once hot, pour in one ladle of pancake batter and lightly tilt/swirl the pan so the batter spreads evenly into a thin layer.oil or butter

 Notes